Rashmi206/FSDFinal/README.md

 4. Run ProjectManagerFrontend:
-    Open another command prompt and go inside the ProjectManagerFrontend folder and type "npm install" Thus all the dependencies once installed, type "ng serve" to run the web application Hit http://localhost:4200  to view the application.
+    Open another command prompt and go inside the ProjectManagerFrontend folder and type "npm install" Thus all the dependencies once installed, type "npm start" to run the web application Hit http://localhost:4200  to view the application.